-Some of these communities include the United Nations Women (UN Women) Empower Women community based in NYC, the ALL Ladies League and Women’s Economic Forum, both based in India and the Fabulous Fempreneurship community based in Canada.
+Jo-Ann has acted as a Mentor, Advisor and Champion to various global communities.
+Some of which include the United Nations Women (UN Women) Empower Women community based in NYC, the Women’s Economic Forum, based in India and the Fabulous Fempreneurship community based in Canada.

-Jo-Ann is an avid cyclist and runner, dedicate hiker and nature lover, sustainability enthusiast, faithful writer, aspiring yogi, ardent traveler and burgeoning gardener.
-She’s been a vegan for 24 years and counting, so when she’s not engaged in the aforementioned you can find her in the kitchen, experimenting with vegan dishes!
+She is a keen cyclist and runner, sustainability enthusiast, property and architecture admirer, committed traveler and burgeoning gardener.
+She loves to dance, appreciates a good read-particularly on the topics of history and international political affairs-and finds pleasure in collecting maps.
+Jo-Ann has been a vegan for 24 years and counting, so when she’s not engaged in the aforementioned you can find her experimenting with plant-based recipes in the kitchen!

 We are not intended as a transactional species, we are intended to be more.
 We are builders, creators, motivators and allies in creating better living for all, in any way we can.
 An empowered person understands this.